ASxCRO/SportsManager/README.md

 - 🔭 &nbsp; Express.js + Typescript, TypeORM, Yup (validations), Docker(with Compose)
 - 🔧 &nbsp; Router -> Controller -> Service -> Repository pattern
 - 💻 &nbsp; Nodemailer for mails, Nodemon for quick development, DBeaver as PostgreSQL client
-- 💼 &nbsp; Documentation: Postman
+- 💼 &nbsp; Documentation: Postman ( workspace) | Swagger (/documentation)
 - 🛢 &nbsp; Authentication : JWT | Auth Middleware (role based)

 <h3> 👨🏻‍💻 Tips for turning the engines up</h3>

-- 🛢 &nbsp; create db named "sportsmanager" and restore it with provided db dump file
 - 💻 &nbsp; restore postman workspace with provided postman file  + add environment in postman and attach workspace with that enviroment
-- 💻 &nbsp; create "token" variable in environment bcs it is used in postman response scripts in workspace
+- 💻 &nbsp; create "token" variable in postman environment bcs it is used in postman response scripts in workspace
 - 💻 &nbsp; get into .env file and see what you could maybe change based on your system (etc. PORT)
 - 🌐 &nbsp; get into the project with terminal by you choice and write "npm i" and when that is done write "docker compose up"
+- 🛢 &nbsp; connect to docker generated db connection,create db named "sportsmanager" and restore it with provided db dump file
-- 🔧 &nbsp; You should be ready to go!
+- 🔧 &nbsp; Restart container and You should be ready to go!

 - 🔧 used system : macOS Ventura 13.1 | Visual Studio code  | Git | DBeaver | Postman | Docker Desktop | Node